heoj10272/heoj10272.github.io/_posts/study/aws/2022-06-11-SAA ExamTopics 51~60.md

 <hr/>
 <br>

-Answer :
+Answer : B

 해설 :

+Question is asking for DDoS protection<br>
+This is a form of DDOS protection.
+So AWS WAF does the best with least efforts.<br>

+API Gateway throttles requests by default (https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-request-throttling.html)

+We need AWS Shield or WAF - https://aws.amazon.com/blogs/security/how-to-protect-dynamic-web-applications-against-ddos-attacks-by-using-amazon-cloudfront-and-amazon-route-53/

-1차 시도 :
+1차 시도 : B

 <br>
 <hr/>